 - They MUST be microchipped either before or at the time of the rabies jab.

-- You must have at least 3 clear weeks between the rabies jab and re-entering the UK, so think carefully before you book that holiday the week after!
+- You must have at least 3 clear weeks between the rabies jab and re-entering the UK, so think carefully before you book that holiday!

 What jabs do a dog need to get a Pet Passport?

 Your dog needs to have had both of his immunisation vaccinations, and then needs a rabies jab.